 NanoSynth can be thought of as two main parts: the part that reads the command-line arguments, writes the generated sample data to a Wave file (using the WaveFile gem) and generally drives things, and the part that actually generates the audio data.
 Let’s get the first part out of the way, so we have a shell to fill out.
 Here it is:

-This is intentially minimal, for simplicity.
+This is intentially minimal, to keep things focused on the actual sound generating portion.
 For example, the command-line arguments aren’t validated - if you give bad arguments when running NanoSynth, it will crash or not work right.

 Save this to a file called